Summer is the perfect time for some simple science experiments using the sun. After all, there are plenty of warm, sunny days ahead!

 Learning how to make a solar still isn’t just a fun summer science experiment.

 Solar stills are also a simple way to purify water for drinking, making it a great survival skill to learn.
+You could use it as part of a survival themed camp, along with our buddy burner tin can stove.

 - Clean Glass Jar